bneidlinger/RobotWars/RobotWars_app_code.md

         // Attempt to start match immediately after player readies up this._tryStartMatch();

+        // Broadcast lobby status after attempting match start
-        // Note: broadcastLobbyStatus() is called from socket-handler after this method completes }
+        // (Moved from socket-handler to ensure it happens after _tryStartMatch completes) this.broadcastLobbyStatus();
+    }

     /**